-There are certain individual personality factors that have been found to increase team resilience.
+Certain individual personality factors have been found to increase team resilience.
 Resilient team members have high team orientation, meaning they like working with others more than working independently.
 They are also more likely to be motivated to be cooperative in a team.
 Landon et al., (2016) found that individual resilience increased team resilience, with higher team performance.
-Similarly McEwen and Boyd (2018) found a positive correlation between individual and team resilience.
-Individuals' communication skills will also impact the team.
+Similarly, McEwen and Boyd (2018) found a positive correlation between individual and team resilience.
+Individuals’ communication skills will impact the team.
 Team members need to demonstrate the ability to communicate effectively before, during, and after a stressful event.
-Being able to debrief, understand what went well and what could be improved helps the team grow (Maynard & Kennedy, 2016).
+Being able to debrief, that is, to understand what went well and what could be improved, helps a team grow (Maynard & Kennedy, 2016).

 Resilience in Active Police Officers

 Police officer resilience includes recognizing your own physical and psychological limitations and strengths.
-For police officers it has been found important to know when to ask for help and when they are able to continue individually (Andersen et al., 2015).
+It has been found important that police officers know when to ask for help and when they can continue on their own (Andersen et al., 2015).
 Flint-Taylor and Cooper (2017) found resilience can be targeted and improved through deliberate training.
-Chen et al., 2015 suggests that team resilience cannot be defined alone instead it is a combination of individual and team resources.
+Chen et al., (2015) suggested that team resilience cannot be defined alone, but is a combination of individual and team resources.

-Alliger et al., (2015), stated that team resilience can be categorized into three behaviours; minimizing behaviour, managing behaviour and mending behaviour.
-Minimizing behaviour is preparing for the negative event, managing behaviour is coping with the negative event, and mending behaviour is learning and debriefing about the negative event.
-Challenge preparation training helps develop responses to adversity and lower the negative effect the situation has on the team.
-Teams that demonstrate resilience are able to quickly assess the situation, create and enact a plan, and adjust if the situation changes (Maynard et al., 2015).
-Debriefing, or reflecting, helps a team learn about themselves as individuals and how they operate as a team.
-After an event occurs debriefing helps to mitigate the impact of the event, learn how they can be more effective, and make changes for future events.
-Teams with higher resilience saw difficulties as learning opportunities, and a chance to be better in the future.
+Alliger et al., (2015) stated that team resilience can be categorized into three behaviors: minimizing behavior, managing behavior, and mending behavior.
+Minimizing behavior is preparing for the negative event, managing behavior is coping with the negative event, and mending behavior is learning and debriefing about the negative event.
+Challenge preparation training helps develop responses to adversity and lowers the negative effect a situation has on a team.
+Teams that demonstrate resilience are able to quickly assess a situation, create and enact a plan, and adjust it if the situation changes (Maynard et al., 2015).
+Debriefing or reflecting helps team members learn about themselves as individuals and how they operate together.
+After an event occurs, debriefing mitigates the impact of the event and explores how teams can be more effective and what changes to make for future events.
+Teams with higher resilience saw difficulties as learning opportunities, and a chance to perform better in the future.